20+ Years Experience

 By providing immediate access to funds locked up tied up in unpaid invoices, invoice discounting enables businesses to maintain a healthy cash flow and optimise their credit control processes.

 Novuna, a finance provider, offers its customers a Cash Flow Resource Hub designed to have customers help SMEs access cash flow finance advice and tips to improve their cash flow position.
-This valuable resource can assist businesses in identifying and addressing any cash flow issues they may be encountering.

 By implementing invoice discounting and utilising resources like Novuna’s Cash Flow Resource Hub, businesses can better manage their sales ledger, ensuring a consistent and dependable cash flow that supports their ongoing operations and growth.